Rahul-Raviprasad/CSS-Must-Know-stuff/Media queries/mediaQueries.md

 Device breakpoints
 Sometimes we just have to fix something only on a specific device.
 Only then we should be using this.
+### Note: Please ignore the below css unless you are searching for a particular device breakpoint.

  ```css
 /*---------------IPhones-------------------*/